ssrinivasan341/Membrane/README.md

 I recommend using a process simulator or writing a program that uses a much more accurate model (like the Maxwell-Stefan equation ) for membrane separation applications.

-Now that I think about it, it's pretty pompous of me to assume anyone will even check out my GitHub ;)
+Now that I think about it, it's pretty pretentious of me to assume anyone will even check out my GitHub ;)

 PROJECT DESCRIPTION:
 The purpose of this project was to design a separation process that purified a gas fuel stream containing methane, carbon dioxide,